Semantic Edge Detection with Diverse Deep Supervision: Introduction

 \section{Introduction}

 The aim of classical edge detection is to detect edges and object boundaries in natural images.
 It is \textbf{category-agnostic}, in that object categories need not be recognized.
 Classical edge detection can be viewed as a pixel-wise binary classification problem, whose objective is to classify each pixel as belonging to either the class indicating an edge, or the class indicating a non-edge.
-In this paper, we consider more practical scenarios of \task, which jointly achieves edge detection and edge category recognition within an image.
-Semantic edge detection (\textbf{SED}) \cite{hariharan2011semantic, yu2017casenet,maninis2017convolutional,bertasius2015high} is an active computer vision research topic due to its wide-ranging applications, including in object proposal generation \cite{bertasius2015high}, occlusion and depth reasoning \cite{amer2015monocular}, 3D reconstruction \cite{shan2014occluding}, object detection \cite{ferrari2008groups,ferrari2010images}, image-based localization \cite{ramalingam2010skyline2gps}.
+In this paper, we consider more practical scenarios of semantic edge detection (\textbf{SED}), which jointly achieves edge detection and edge category recognition within an image.
+SED \cite{hariharan2011semantic,yu2017casenet,maninis2017convolutional,bertasius2015high} is an active computer vision research topic due to its wide-ranging applications, including object proposal generation \cite{bertasius2015high}, occlusion and depth reasoning \cite{amer2015monocular,bian2021depth}, 3D reconstruction \cite{shan2014occluding}, object detection \cite{ferrari2008groups,ferrari2010images}, and image-based localization \cite{ramalingam2010skyline2gps}.